-The diverse plant habitats of CVNP create perfect settings for enjoying wildflowers.
+The diverse plant habitats of Cuyahoga Valley create perfect settings for enjoying wildflowers.
 In the springtime, the park’s forests come alive with ephemeral (short-lived) wildflowers, especially in moist areas near creeks.
 Before the trees spread their leaves and block sunlight, the forest floor is a living canvas, painted with a variety of native wildflowers.

-In mid-to late-summer, park fields transform into vibrant patches of blooming goldenrod and asters.
+In mid-to-late summer, park fields transform into vibrant patches of blooming goldenrod and asters.
 Most commonly, Canadian goldenrod, grass-leaved goldenrod, New England Aster, and callico aster enliven the fields with their colorful blooms.